omniminds-ai/desktop/README.md

 ### Recording Format

-Recordings are two files and stored in `%LOCALAPPDATA%\ai.viralmind.desktop\recordings\` on Windows and `${HOME}/Library/Application Support/ai.viralmind.desktop/recordings/` on MacOS:
+Recordings are two files and stored in `%LOCALAPPDATA%\ai.omniminds.desktop\recordings\` on Windows and `${HOME}/Library/Application Support/ai.omniminds.desktop/recordings/` on MacOS:

 - .mp4 video capture